 Visit the spectacular new WA Museum Boola Bardip

-It might be hard to believe given its awe-inspiring size, but the recently redeveloped WA Museum Boola Bardip won’t cost you a cent to enter.
+It might be hard to believe given its awe-inspiring size, but the recently redeveloped WA Museum Boola Bardip is only $15 for adults, $10 concession and free for kids under 15!
 And it is a truly stunning experience, taking place over multiple floors with some incredible exhibitions tracking WA’s history over thousands of years.
-Up until January 31 you need to book ahead, but if you do find it’s too busy why not visit the nearby – and equally impressive – Art Gallery Of WA and/or PICA Gallery.

 Park up at South Beach for the day